 At the heart of the iPhone SE is the same processing technology as the iPhone 11 Pro.
 The A13 Bionic chip will keep everything running smoothly, from your games to your video recording.
 It's a powerful system for a budget device.

-The SE 2020’s 4.8-inch LCD liquid retina display is a step down from the iPhone 11 Pro's OLED Super Retina XDR display, but most users will hardly notice the difference in the quality.
+The SE has a 4.8-inch LCD liquid retina display that is a step down from the iPhone 11 Pro's OLED Super Retina XDR display, but most users will hardly notice the difference in the quality.
 Meanwhile, the re-introduction of the home button (and touch ID) will be a welcome change for many.

 Aluminum casing and custom glass make this phone durable for everyday use and resistant to water.

 It's hard to overemphasize the importance of having a truly affordable, brand new iPhone on the market.
 This phone sells for less than a new iPhone 13, which was released in 2021 and runs on less advanced hardware.
 In many cases, it's also cheaper than alternative midtier phones from Samsung and OnePlus.

 This Apple device rocks a 12-megapixel camera plus a 7-megapixel front-facing camera.
 While that's pretty impressive in its own right, these cameras are also equipped with some advanced image processing that's similar to the iPhone 11 Pro's.

 Most people will have a hard time seeing any difference between pictures taken on this phone and those taken by phones that cost three times as much.
 The major exceptions are shots taken at night.
 The SE does not come with Apple's great Night Mode feature.
 It also lacks the amazing wide-angle lens of the iPhone 11 Pro.

 What we don't like about the Apple iPhone SE